JoyceMatos/Library/README.md

 Prolific Library was made in Swift 3.0 and Objective-C, runs on iOS 9+, is compatible with iPhone 4+ and uses Auto Layout.

 Inside the actual code you will find comments that explain what each method functionality is.
-I have also included ‘TODO’ comments in the areas where the code can be further improve.
+I have also included ‘TODO’ comments in the areas where the code can be further improved.

 ## Tools and 3rd Party Libraries